THE BARTOW PROJECT

 Bartow’s recorded song Black Dog provides the mood, and in his own voice, each verse serves as narration to animation by Amy Uyeki (Searchlight Serenade: Big Bands in the WWII Japanese American Incarceration Camps).
 Over 100 images of Bartow’s works of art complement the comical and heartfelt storytelling about the artist by his close friends and colleagues.

-The Bartow Project premiered April 2, 2022 at the Da gou rou louwi' Cultural Center of the Wiyot Tribe in downtown Eureka, CA and is screening in theatres across Wiyot ancestral lands throughout April 2022.
-The Man Who Made Marks will be exhibited in schools, galleries, museums, and film festivals throughout the US.
-To date, the film won "Most Inspirational Film" at the 2022 Oregon Film Festival.
-The film was made during Nanette Kelley's 2021 California Arts Council Administrators of Color Fellowship hosted at the Ink People Center for the Arts.
-Funding provided by the National Endowment for the Arts, California Arts Council, and James Irvine Foundation.
-Co-Artistic Directors: filmmaker Michelle Hernandez (Wiyot) & theatre artist Zuzka Sabata.
+The Bartow Project premiered April 2, 2022, at the Da gou rou louwi' Cultural Center of the Wiyot Tribe in downtown Eureka, CA and is currently traveling and screening in museums and other venues.
+Rick Bartow The Man Who Made Marks will be exhibited in schools, galleries, museums, and film festivals throughout the US.
+The film was made during Nanette Kelley's 2021 California Arts Council Administrators of Color Fellowship hosted at the Ink People Center for the Arts, CA. Funding provided by the National Endowment for the Arts, California Arts Council, and James Irvine Foundation.
+Co-Artistic Directors: filmmaker Michelle Hernandez (Wiyot) & theatre artist Zuzka Sabata and supported by the Richard E. Bartow Trust and the Wiyot Tribe.
+The film won multiple film festival awards.